 Find out where the nearest local hospital or medical clinic is; checking on Google or with a hotel concierge are likely the quickest ways.
 You could also contact your local embassy or local tourist board for advice as a last resort if you still can't find anything.

-If you have a travel insurance plan from Generali, you should call our 24-Hour Emergency Assistance Services team which will help get you to local qualified doctors.
+If you have a travel protection plan from Generali Global Assistance, call our 24-Hour Emergency Assistance Services team which can help you locate local qualified doctors.
 If additional medical services are required, we can consult with the attending physician and provide assistance services in your best interest.

-Or, for smaller medical issues you could use our Telemedicine service.
+Or, for smaller medical issues you could use our Telemedicine Services.

 Take one step at a time, compiling a checklist (even just a mental one) and ticking off each action will keep you on track.
-Once you're at the hospital, focus on your recovery—you'll soon be either better or.
+Once you're at the hospital, focus on your recovery.

 Also read: How Travel Insurance Can Help with Medical Evacuation

+If you have a travel protection plan and haven’t contacted your provider yet, reach out as soon as you are able so they can help coordinate additional services.
 If need be, request a translator or a medical professional who can speak your language.
 If there isn't one available, having a translation app on your phone is incredibly helpful.
 It's far easier to get the treatment you need if you're not worrying about the language barrier.
-With a Generali travel insurance plan, you can even get interpretation help as part of our 24-Hour Emergency Assistance Services.
+With a Generali Global Assistance travel protection plan, you can even get interpretation help as part of our 24-Hour Emergency Assistance Services.

 Stay calm and describe the problem as carefully as you can, listing all symptoms and pain you feel.
 You may want to take notes so you can accurately recall what the doctor tells you.